Skip to contentSkip to footer

 The icons to the right of the element name let you, from left to right:

-• Reload the element styles,
+1. Reload the element styles

-• Toggle the visibility of the element,
+2. Toggle the visibility of the element

-• Toggle layout debugging of the element,
+3. Toggle layout debugging of the element

 If the element has children those are shown below it.
 Hover them to highlight in the panes, and click on any to drill down and inspect them.

 On the next line, the navigator shows the foreground and background color (if defined) of an element.
 Click on them to copy them.
+You can configure the color format in the global settings.

 The rendered font is shown next, along with the rendered font size and line height.
 Clicking it will copy the CSS font declaration.

-After the font information you'll see a red cross, green AA or green AAA.
-This indicates whether or not your text is readable according to WCAG standards at AA or AAA level.
-It calculates the actual contrast by taking element opacity and ancestor backgrounds into account.
+Calculations use the resolved background color, taking element opacity and ancestor backgrounds into account.
 Hover the score to show a tooltip with a preview and the specific contrast ratio.
 Click the contrast info to open the background and foreground color in the color picker where you can further inspect and edit them.

 Toggle layout debugging

 The layout debugging icon (the grid icon) lets you toggle layout debugging for the selected element.
-This works the same as layout debugging except instead of the entire document getting outline, only the selected element and its children will get outlines.
-When layout debugging is active for an element you'll see a dot in the tree view.
+This works the same as layout debugging only for the selected element and its children.

 Toggle element state